LFD Testing at Home

 All test results need to be reported via the GOV website, or by phone by calling 119 (free from mobiles and landlines), every time students take a test, even if the result is negative or void.

 We are also required to keep a register of results in school, as we don’t have access to the NHS database.
 Please can parents therefore ensure their child's test result is also reported to us using the following MS Form after each test: https://forms.office.com/r/nywpCHEhGW

 Government guidance confirms that "Pupils aged 18 and over should self-test and report the result, with assistance if needed.
 Adolescents aged 12 to 17 should self-test and report with adult supervision.
 The adult may conduct the test if necessary.
 Children aged 11 attending a secondary school should be tested by an adult".

-We have posted two videos below that provide guidance on how to complete self testing at home which we hope you will find helpful.
+We have posted below a video that provide guidance on how to complete self testing at home which we hope you will find helpful.

-This video provides a step-by-step guide of how to complete a self test by Dr Amir Khan.
+This video provides a step-by-step guide of how to complete a COVID-19 self test using the new Flowflex test kit.

-then they should take it as soon as possible in the morning, allowing plenty of time before coming into school at their usual time.
-It would be sensible to test on the same two days.
-Monday and Thursday for example.
+Staff and students should test twice weekly before coming into school, ideally in the morning.
+If they cannot take the test in the morning, they should take it as soon as possible before coming into school.
+It would be sensible to test on the same two days, Sunday and Wednesday evening or Monday and Thursday morning for example.

 Useful guides from NHS regarding home testing:

 We understand the process of home testing can be quite daunting, but we hope this webpage provides parents, carers and students with useful guidance and information to prepare them for the home testing process.
 We have also attached below some useful resources to help explain the stages of how to administer and process the test on behalf of the UK Government and NHS, as well as some FAQs relating to self testing.